Yappes Design system

 Grid Layout System

 The grid defines the spatial structure and rhythm across layouts, ensuring alignment and scalability.
-This structure creates a centered, flexible layout foundation that scales from desktop to smaller screens, supporting a consistent rhythm between content blocks, sidebars, and cards.
+Desktop to smaller screens, supporting a consistent rhythm between content blocks, sidebars, and cards.

 Buttons